statusbits/smartthings/Pollster/README.md

 update their status periodically.
 These devices have 'polling' capability and implement poll() command that the SmartThings polling engine calls approximately every 10 minutes.
-The polling rate is not user-configurable and is may not be frequent enough for some devices.
+The polling rate is not user-configurable and may not be frequent enough for some devices.
 Also, the SmartThings polling engine has been known to have bad days now and then, when it works intermittently or stops working for hours and even days.